icopy-site/awesome/docs/awesome/awesome-opensource-documents.md

 <a name='server'></a>
 ### Server

-* [Nginx Server Configs][repo-nginx-configs] (https://github.com/hubtee/awesome-opensource-documents/blob/master/MIT) - Nginx HTTP server boilerplate configs
+* [Nginx Server Configs][repo-nginx-configs] (MIT) - Nginx HTTP server boilerplate configs

 [repo-nginx-configs]: https://github.com/h5bp/server-configs-nginx

 <a name='editor'></a>
 ### Editor

-* GNU Emacs manual (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-emacs-manual], GNU-FDL) - Emacs is the extensible, customizable, self-documenting real-time display editor.
+* GNU Emacs manual ([Site][site-emacs-manual], GNU-FDL) - Emacs is the extensible, customizable, self-documenting real-time display editor.
 This manual describes how to edit with Emacs and some of the ways to customize it
-* GNU Emacs Lisp Reference Manual (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-elisp-manual], GNU-FDL) - Documentation for Emacs Lisp
+* GNU Emacs Lisp Reference Manual ([Site][site-elisp-manual], GNU-FDL) - Documentation for Emacs Lisp
-* [Emacs is sexy!][repo-emacs-sexy] (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-emacs-sexy], GNU) - Simple website to share the love for Emacs
+* [Emacs is sexy!][repo-emacs-sexy] ([Site][site-emacs-sexy], GNU) - Simple website to share the love for Emacs
-* [Learn Vimscript the Hard Way][repo-vimscript-hard-way] (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-vimscript-hard-way], custom license) - Learn Vimscript the Hard Way is a book for users of the Vim editor who want to learn how to customize Vim
+* [Learn Vimscript the Hard Way][repo-vimscript-hard-way] ([Site][site-vimscript-hard-way], custom license) - Learn Vimscript the Hard Way is a book for users of the Vim editor who want to learn how to customize Vim
-* [The Emacs Lisp Style Guide][repo-elisp-style-guide] (https://github.com/hubtee/awesome-opensource-documents/blob/master/cc) - This Emacs Lisp style guide recommends best practices so that real-world Emacs Lisp programmers can write code that can be maintained by other real-world Emacs Lisp programmers
+* [The Emacs Lisp Style Guide][repo-elisp-style-guide] (cc) - This Emacs Lisp style guide recommends best practices so that real-world Emacs Lisp programmers can write code that can be maintained by other real-world Emacs Lisp programmers
-* A Byte of Vim (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-byte-vim], cc-sa) - “A Byte of Vim” is a book which aims to help you to learn how to use the Vim editor (https://github.com/hubtee/awesome-opensource-documents/blob/master/version 7), even if all you know is how to use the computer keyboard
+* A Byte of Vim ([Site][site-byte-vim], cc-sa) - “A Byte of Vim” is a book which aims to help you to learn how to use the Vim editor (version 7), even if all you know is how to use the computer keyboard

 [site-byte-vim]: http://www.swaroopch.com/notes/vim/
 [repo-elisp-style-guide]: https://github.com/bbatsov/emacs-lisp-style-guide